taligentx/dscKeybusInterface/README.md

   - Emulates a DSC panel to use DSC PowerSeries and Classic series keypads as physical input devices for any general purpose, without needing a DSC panel.
 * Panel time - retrieve current panel date/time and set a new date/time (including an example with NTP sync)
 * Panel installer code unlocking - determine the 4-digit panel installer code
+* Virtual zone expander - the [expander branch](https://github.com/taligentx/dscKeybusInterface/tree/expander) can emulate a DSC zone expander module to add zones to the security system that are handled by the microcontroller - thanks to [Dilbert66](https://github.com/Dilbert66) for this contribution!
 * Direct Keybus interface:
   - Does not require the [DSC IT-100 serial interface](https://www.dsc.com/alarm-security-products/IT-100%20-%20PowerSeries%20Integration%20Module/22).
 * Designed for reliable data decoding and performance: